jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 <a name='edit_local'></a>
 ##Edit the app locally using Live Sync

 Live Sync isn't just available for work done in the Web IDE.
-You can also make changes on your local environment and see them previewed on Bluemix by using the Live Sync command-line tool, Desktop Sync.
+You can also make changes on your local environment and see them previewed on Bluemix by using the Live Sync command-line tool, "bl," to synchronize the desktop with your project workspace.
 If you don't have it, [install the Live Sync command-line interface][1].

 <a name='edit_local_download'></a>
 ###Synchronize your local environment with Bluemix